-Assignment #2: READ and ANNOTATE How To Read Literature Like a Professor.
+How to Read Literature Like a Professor, Revised Edition (2014) - Thomas Foster ISBN-10: 9780062301673 Assignment #2: Please purchase a print copy of this book.
+READ and ANNOTATE How To Read Literature Like a Professor.
 It is an excellent resource book which will give us a common vocabulary and structure for our reading.

-In Arthur Conan Doyle's The Hound of the Baskervilles, Sherlock Holmes and Dr. John Watson both observe Jack Stapleton carefully, yet their differing interpretations of the same details reveal the difference between a "good reader" and a "bad reader."
-Watson can only describe what he sees; Holmes has the knowledge to interpret what he sees, to draw conclusions (inferences), and to solve the mystery.
-Understanding literature need no longer be a mystery.
-Thomas Foster's book will help transform you from a naïve, sometimes confused Watson to an insightful, literary Holmes.
-Professors and other informed readers see symbols, archetypes, and patterns because those things are there - if you have learned to look for them.
+We read many things.
+Learning to read people and situations is as important as reading books, and reading books can help you become a better "reader" of human nature, a skill needed in a all walks of life.
+People who don't learn to read carefully can only describe what they see; a careful and skilled reader has the knowledge to interpret what he sees, to draw conclusions (inferences), and to analyze an author's techniques.
+Teachers and other informed readers see symbols, archetypes, and patterns because those things are there - if you have learned to look for them.
 As Foster says, you learn to recognize the literary conventions the "same way you get to Carnegie Hall.
 Practice" (xiv).
+Please read and annotate Foster's book.
+We will be referring to it throughout the school year.